MRDC Rolls Out ‘Digital Brain’ to Standardize Research Data for the Warfighter

 |0

-This work, MRDC Rolls Out ‘Digital Brain’ to Standardize Research Data for the Warfighter [Image 3 of 3], by Steven Galvan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MRDC Rolls Out ‘Digital Brain’ to Standardize Research Data for the Warfighter, by Danae Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-MRDC Rolls Out ‘Digital Brain’ to Standardize Research Data for the Warfighter